rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 make more progress.

-The result turns out to be a cliff: with 300 transactions we can extract all the transactions 100% of the time, with 320 it's down to 0% (this is only 10 runs though).
+The result turns out to be a cliff: with 300 transactions we can extract all the transactions ~100% of the time, with 320 it's down to 0% (this is only tested with 10 runs though).
 We only care about full recovery, because if we can't get one transaction, we fall back to getting the whole block:

 ![Graph of recovery success](https://rustyrussell.github.io/pettycoin/images/recovery-stats-simple.svg "Graph of recovery success")